vmware/dod-compliance-and-automation/docs/tutorials/cloud-foundation-9x/product/esx/remediate9-esx/remediate9-esx.md

 ### Run the remediation script

 > **Caution** For rule VCFE-9X-000014 if it is needed to update the TLS profile the host must be in maintenance mode prior to running the script or this rule will be skipped.

-> **Note** After remediation of VCFE-9X-000014 a reboot is required to complete the process.
+** After remediation of VCFE-9X-000014 a reboot is required to complete the process.**

 ```
 # Launch PowerShell